About the Virus & Testing

 If you have had close contact with someone with COVID-19, please call your doctor or local health department.

 There is an antiviral treatment recommended for COVID-19.
-For severe cases, treatment should include care to support vital organ functions.
+For severe cases that affect the lungs, referred to as COVID-19 pneumonia, treatment includes IV or oral steriods and care to support vital organ functions.